HackBugs/Business-Analysts-and-Data-Analysts---Power-BI-Practice-Cheat-sheet/README.md

 ---

-Mujhe maaf kijiye agar pehle wali list mein kuch DAX functions chhut gaye the.
-Yahan par main DAX functions ki complete aur updated list de raha hoon, saath hi unke brief descriptions bhi.
-Ye list A se Z tak arranged hai aur har function ke aage "Q" diya gaya hai.

-### Complete List of DAX Functions with Descriptions
+### Complete List of DAX Functions with Descriptions in English

 | Function Name                | Description                                                                                  |
 |------------------------------|----------------------------------------------------------------------------------------------|